Skip to main content

 Cheeses

-Pressed and uncooked cheese made from raw sheep's milk.
+Pressed and uncooked cheese made from pasteurized cow's milk with a natural rind.

 > view pairings